alkamauss/content/sites/dev.mauss/posts/django-quick-setup-guide-with-gitlab-and-heroku/+article.md

     | HEROKU_APPNAME  | [your_appname] |
     | HEROKU_APP_HOST | [your_webapp]  |

-3. initialize git in your project root folder
+3. initialize git in your project root directory

     ```bash
     git init